zachjob/bitmaker/README.md

   + *Make sure you're making this request within your `$(document).ready` block*
 1. Add a `<ul>` to your `index.html` file, with an id.
 This is what we'll attach our data to.
 1. In the `.done(function(data){})` **callback function** for the AJAX request, parse the JSON with `JSON.parse(data)`, loop over the candidates, and [append](http://api.jquery.com/append/) a `<li>` element for each candidate into the DOM at our `<ul>` from the last step.
 You'll want to show the `name` and `votes` count of each candidate.
 1. Add a **"Refresh"** button or link to the `index.html` file.
 Create a `click` event handler for this button in `election.js`.
-When its clicked, update the vote counts of the various candidates.
+When it's clicked, update the vote counts of the various candidates.
 You'll have to update the existing `<li>` elements now instead of appending.
 1. **STRETCH:** Since we're making the same AJAX request in two seperate places, when we load the page and when we hit **"Refresh"**, DRY up your code a bit by putting this AJAX call into a function that we can call.

 ## Part 2 - Voting